iree-org/iree/docs/website/docs/developers/debugging/gpu.md

 problematic compiler or runtime layer first, typically by comparing with a working solution:

-* `[correctness/performance]` Sanitize the environment first--did you recently
+* `[correctness/performance]` Sanitize the environment first.
+  Asking these questions and making sure the environment is proper can save you hours of debugging sometimes:
-  updated the GPU SDK or driver?
+    * Did you recently updated the GPU SDK or driver?
-  Are others able to reproduce the issue?
+    * Are others able to reproduce the issue?
-  If not what SDK / driver versions they are using?
+    * If not what SDK / driver versions they are using?
-  Is your machine drawing enough power when benchmarking?
+    * Is your machine drawing enough power when benchmarking?
-  Is your machine connected with a mointor (for Vulkan)?
+    * Is your machine connected with a mointor (e.g., for Vulkan)?
-  How long since you last rebooted your machine? 👻 Asking these questions and making sure the environment is proper can save you hours of debugging sometimes.
+    * How long since you last rebooted your machine? 👻
 * `[correctness/performance]` We have multiple GPU targets/drivers in
   IREE--LLVMGPU/CUDA, LLVMGPU/HIP, SPIR-V/Vulkan, SPIR-V/Metal.
   For the _same_ GPU, we typically have two paths to target, e.g., CUDA/HIP